-- sale of a property in possession where there is a shortfall; or - a decision to write down the mortgage debt on a loan still on the books.
+- = (a) sale of a property in possession where there is a shortfall; or - (b) a decision to write down the mortgage debt on a loan still on the books.
 This may arise where the firm has taken the view that it is certain that a loss will arise and that it is prudent to write down the mortgage debt rather than carry the full debt and an offsetting provision.
-Examples might include certain fraud cases, or where arrangements have been reached with the borrower to reduce the mortgage debt repayable. - The amount should be net of any write-backs in the quarter.
-If there are more write backs than write offs the net figure should be shown as negative.
-The amount should be net of any write-backs in the quarter.
-If there are more write-backs than write-offs the net figure should be shown as negative.
+Examples might include certain fraud cases, or where arrangements have been reached with the borrower to reduce the mortgage debt repayable; - = (c) the amount should be net of any write-backs in the quarter.
+If there are more write-backs than write-offs the net figure should be shown as a negative.